Ella Tiritiello

 Ella Tiritiello (/sv/) is a Swedish singer and actress.

 Career

 Tiritiello performed a cover of the Avicii song "For a Better Day" alongside the Royal Stockholm Philharmonic Orchestra at the renaming ceremony of Avicii Arena in May 2021.
-She also performed the cover with Zara Larsson at Together For a Brighter Day in December 2021.
+She performed the cover with Zara Larsson at Together For a Brighter Day in December 2021.

-She is also known for portraying Marie Fredriksson in the movie Sommartider and for participating in Melodifestivalen 2025.
+She is known for portraying Marie Fredriksson in the movie Sommartider and for participating in Melodifestivalen 2025.